tariks/peakachu/README.md

 ## What is Peakachu

-Peakachu is an acronym that standands for Unveil Hi-C Anchors and Peaks.
+Peakachu is an acronym that standands for **U**nveil **H**i-**C** **A**nchors and **Peak**s.
 It takes genome-wide contact data as input and returns coordinates of likely interactions such as chromatin loops.
 A machine learning framework based on sklearn is employed to generate random forest models trained on example interactions predicted by an arbitrary experiment.
 For example, loops can be predicted in Hi-C data using models trained with the Hi-C profiles of interactions detected via ChIA-PET.
 Although Hi-C is the namesake of Peakachu, it is designed to accept any genome-wide contact map including those from Micro-C and DNA SPRITE.

 ## Installation